-884 GUITAR I CP 2.5 Credits
+884 GUITAR I

 This course will cover the basics of guitar, music fundamentals and essential theory.
 The guitar will be introduced at a beginner's level with instruction in the accompanying notation.
 A history of the guitar and overview of different musical styles will be studied as well.
 The course aims to create an appreciation for music through playing.
 Students should expect to play alone, in small groups, and as a large ensemble.
 There will be a performance component.
-Guitars will be provided for class use.
+There may be a requirement for students to participate in at least one evening performance as part of the students grade.
+Guitars will be provided for class use and students will be required to have a tuner or download a tuner app to their phone.